ph4r05/javaRmiManagerWorker/README.md

 In order to test the code, use provided shell scripts to start one manager first.
 Then start multiple worker processes.
 As manager finishes its work, it terminates all worker processes.

+## Maven repository
+This library is in the process of being submitted to Maven Central Repository.
+As soon as it gets finished the maven configuration for the library will be published here.

+## Maven project structure
+Main repository contains simple parent maven project which includes two sub-modules.

+### Library
+ Main maven project with the library itself.
+It is a lightweight project with only dependency - SLF4J.
+This maven project is about to be submitted to the Maven Central Repository so you can use it in your projects.

+### Demo
+ Maven project including library project, with Main method.
+Illustrates usage of the library and demonstrates a simple example of usage.
+Contains another dependencies.
+This repository is intended to be only illustrative, not present in the Maven Central Repository.